Traditional Folk Songs: "No land is lovelier"

 Florian Helgath gained his first musical experience with Regensburg Domspatzen and at Hochschule für Musik und Theater Munich.
 Michael Gläser, Stefan Parkman and Dan Olof Stenlund were among his important teachers who had a decisive influence on his development as a conductor.

-Further important steps in his career was international success as a prize-winner in competitions such as the Eric Ericson Award 2006, the Competition For Young Choral Conductors 2007 in Budapest and the Choral Conductors' Forum of Bavarian Radio 2007.
+Other key milestones in his career included international successes as a prize-winner in competitions such as the Eric Ericson Award 2006, the Competition For Young Choral Conductors 2007 in Budapest and the Choral Conductors' Forum of Bavarian Radio 2007.

 In 2020, Florian Helgath was appointed as professor at the Hochschule für Musik und Tanz in Cologne.
 Since 2024 he has been Professor of Choral Conducting at the Hochschule für Musik und Theater Munich.